pzhaojohnson/RNA2Drawer/README.md

 Setting `Top Padding` and `Side Length` to negative values will draw the caps over the inner sides of the two subsequences of a tertiary interaction.

 To represent a noncanonical base pair as a tertiary interaction, set the two subsequences to the two positions to pair.
-You may also uncheck the option to draw caps over the two positions.
+You may also uncheck the options to draw caps over the two positions.

 ## Saving Your Work